Filed under: Features,In The Trenches,Interviews,Not Your Average,Steady Bootleggin'

 ‘Potholes In my Lawn’?

 Yeah.
 That was great working there.
 I signed Queen Latifah.
 First, 45 King came up to me, he knew who I was, at the Latin Quarters.
 He put headphones in my ear, on a fuckin’ Walkman, and said, ‘Yo, listen’.
 I knew who he was, knew what he looked like.
 It was like some crazy promo he used to have on Red Alert, that was nuts!
 He played me beats, I was like, ‘Oh my god!
 You’re incredible!’
 I’d never even heard nothing like that.
 I was just so impressed.
 I was like, ‘You have any groups?’
 He was like, ‘Yeah, I got my whole Flavor Unit.
 I’ma come play you shit’.
 He couldn’t find my number or something, he called me the next couple of days with Fab Five Freddy on the phone – he called me three-way – and he stared playing me artists over the phone.
 He played me Queen Latifah, and I was like, ‘She sounds dope!’
 He brought her to meet me, it was great.
 Then we fuckin’ signed, then we played basketball down the block from Tommy Boy, and she was with my man Latee.
-He was man forever, big-up to Latee.
-Lord Ali-Baski – that was my man Taheed – he was down with them dudes, he was friend, I knew him from downtown when I was young, so I had a connection with them dudes.
+He was my man forever, big-up to Latee.
+Lord Ali-Baski – that was my man Taheed – he was down with them dudes, he was my friend, I knew him from downtown when I was young, so I had a connection with them dudes.
 Long story short, I ended up signing her and I was there when we made the first two singles.
 I wish I had stayed there to make more records with her, but she was great, man.
 I knew she had the shit from day one.
 It’s the thing that my mom’s most proud of I ever did.
 She’s like, [old woman’s voice] ‘You signed Queen Latifah!’
 I’m like, ‘Yeah, mom.
 Tell everybody again…’

 How come you didn’t you sign the rest of the Flavor Unit?
 Were they already signed?

 Who the hell knows why I did anything, man?
 I was smoking blunts half the time.
 Digital Underground – that’s one that I get underrated for.
 They came to Tommy Boy, this dude named Ed Strickland, he was friends with Atron Gregory – he knew from TNT Records through Macola – he brought ‘Doowhatchulike’ to me.
 He said, ‘This record’s hot in the bay’.
 I said, ‘That record is hot’.
 I played it for De La Soul in the conference room at Tommy Boy records.
 Motherfuckers said, ‘Sign that, B!’
-I signed that shit I never got to work with those motherfuckers!
+I signed that shit and I never got to work with those motherfuckers!
 And no one knows I signed fuckin’ Digital Underground!
 That’s real talk.
 I signed ‘em and knew I was maybe gonna take another job!

 So people started hollering at me to give me another job.
 I wanted Puba to produce Latifah, but he kept missin’ meetings.
 Then he came one day and said, ‘I’ve got this group, Brand Nubian’.
 He had one song – ‘Ain’t Gonna Out Like That’ – off some James Brown loop.
 I swear to god – Cypress Hill – god bless, my brothers from another mother, but that hook that they had for that song was the same Brand Nubian hook.
 And I know that Muggs heard that song [laughs] God bless, I love you Muggs – no slight – but the demo that we never used?
 That became a Cypress Hill song!
 Shit happened, and that’s real! [laughing] People don’t even know.
 So anyway, I told him, ‘Yo Puba, fall back, B. I’ma take this job at Elektra and we gonna make it crack over there.
 I got more money for you’.
 ‘Cos I was fuckin’ starving workin’ at Tommy Boy.
 I was selling weed out the office, I was no money havin’ guy.
 When I worked there, this is my other hustle – this is great.
 I sold weed, I fuckin’ booked show and was the road manager.
 I would take Latifah and De La Soul to Los Angeles, and make like $300.
 And I might DJ for Latifah!
 That’s so fucked-up, right?
 That was like my old school hustle when I was like 22, 23 years-old.
 Like, ‘I’m you’re A&R, your Road Manager this weekend and your DJ’.
 Let’s go!’
 And we’d go do a show for KDAY.
 That’s how I met Muggs, that’s how I met Everlast – goin’ to LA with De La Soul and Latifah.